p6nj/bleeperpreter/README.md

 This project is a Rust workspace with the following members:
 - [bppt](bppt) - the core library
 - [bppt-wav](bppt-wav) - a pure sound backend with WAV output
-- [bppt-midi](bppt-midi) - a MIDI oriented backend with soundfont support

 Each implementation has examples (`./toml` or `./json`) and tests.
 The core library has a few tests as well.
 You can run all tests from the root of the project with:
 ```bash